geoschem/GCClassic/docs/source/building-gc/configure-environment.rst

 Intel Compilers for GEOS-Chem and another to load the GNU Compilers.

-For general information about how libraries are loaded, see our :ref:`Library Guide <load-required-libraries-for-geos-chem>` in the Supplement section.
+For general information about how libraries are loaded, see our :ref:`Library Guide <libguide>` in the Supplemental Guides section.

 .. _environment_files: